cloudmesh/classes/_sources/lesson/doc/report.txt

 and other space manipulations to circumvent these recommendations.
 Thus we have adopted a much simpler approach.
 All reports **must** be written in the same format that we define on this page.
-Thus we require that the all reports and papers be written in LaTeX while using our **trivial** example templates.
+Thus we require that all the reports and papers be written in LaTeX while using our **trivial** example template(s).

 The template for the report is available from:

 * https://github.com/cloudmesh/classes/tree/master/docs/source/format/report